 - Juicy.
-As they collapse, they release juices that mingle with the olive oil and balsamic and unite to form an incredibly tasty sauce, which you can sop up with bread or use to dress other things — I really love serving these peppers aside black lentils (link soon) and spooning the two together as I eat.
+As they collapse, they release juices that mingle with the olive oil and balsamic and unite to form an incredibly tasty sauce, which you can sop up with bread or use to dress other things — I really love serving these peppers aside these black lentils and spooning the two together as I eat.

 Let me know if you make them or if YOU have any party tricks up your sleeve.